jrdegreeff/fritter-backend/README.md

 - `401` if the user is not logged in
 - `400` If the freet content is empty or a stream of empty spaces
 - `413` If the freet content is more than 140 characters long
+- `404` if `parent` is present but is not a recognized id of any freet

 #### `DELETE /api/freets/:freetId` - Delete an existing freet